Washing Machine Water Heating Elements

 If you put the wrong element in some modern machines that detect the resistance of the element then it is possible that error codes may be displayed or even the washer simply not work if you put the wrong wash heater in your machine.
 Worse, you can cause damage to other components as well as your laundry if you do so.

-Testing & Replacing a Washing Machine Heating Element
+Testing & Replacing Heating Elements

 Because we get asked about this a fair bit we decided to make a short video explaining how to test a wash heater as well as some other tips and tricks when testing and replacing one.
 Simply click on the image to view the video showing you how to do all this.